physicsparticle/5WU7oGiwiao-stay/README.md

 - [ ] i want to finish reading this tomorrow after the brad pitt movie with my dad https://www.newyorker.com/magazine/2025/06/23/the-catch-in-catching-cancer-early
 - [ ] restart my macbook pro bc uptime says its been 38 days T_T
 * something is in the air this year, where i really dont want to be an over-over-achiever, i just want to be an over-achiever or just literally an achiever and thats it. maybe its trump?? maybe its other things, and i feel like, getting laid off from my previous job made me a little afraid it could happen again. but i have to move past it, the bullsh*t and be my best-best-self. i have to figure out whats bothering me i dunno what it is. my dad said i should get my blood work done again, like my vitamin D levels were in range but maybe its that?? is this burnout?? dunno
+* like i wanted to memorize the amino acid abbreviations, i dont have to i just want to as it comes up sometimes its nice to know it without looking it up, i still havent done that 🥹 -- i dunno what it is, so thats not vitamin D, its something else i dunno what

 *
 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans